Publix developer describes plan

-HIGH POINT — The developer of a proposed Publix grocery store in High Point is offering architectural and traffic improvements in a bid to win zoning approval for the project.
+HIGH POINT — The developer of a proposed Publix grocery store in High Point is offering architectural and traffic improvements to its plans in a bid to win zoning approval for the project.

-Jeff Halvorsen, president and CEO of Halvorsen Holdings in Boca Raton, Florida, said in an email that the proposed Mendenhall Marketplace shopping center at Skeet Club Road and Johnson Street will “deliver more of a residential feel/flavor, atop significant community/green space.”
+Jeff Halvorsen, president and CEO of Halvorsen Holdings in Boca Raton, Florida, said in an email that the new plans for Mendenhall Marketplace shopping center at Skeet Club Road and Johnson Street “deliver more of a residential feel/flavor, atop significant community/green space.”

-Halvorsen said the company will share specifics on this and other aspects of what’s being proposed at community/town hall meetings about the project.
+Halvorsen said the company will share specifics of this and other aspects of what’s being proposed at community/town hall meetings about the project.

 “Our architecture has been entirely revamped,” he said.

-The company also intends to preserve the historic Mendenhall-Blair House, which dates to the Underground Railroad of the 19th century, on the 12-acre site.
+The company also intends to preserve the historic Mendenhall-Blair House, which dates to the Underground Railroad of the 19th century, on the 12-acre site, he said.

 Halvorsen Holdings has applied to rezone the site from residential to commercial and to amend the land-use plan for the area to support a shopping center with outparcels.